JuliaStats/StatsModels.jl/docs/src/formula.md

 (or response) variable `y` from the right-hand size (or predictor) variables on the right `1 + a + b + c + b&c`.

-The left-hand side has one term `y` which means that the resopnse variable is the column from the data named `:y`.
+The left-hand side has one term `y` which means that the response variable is the column from the data named `:y`.
 The response can be accessed with the analogous `response(f, df)` function.